Flowchart of connected app icons replaced by a clean AI agent node with arrows representing automated workflows

 ActivePiecesOpen-source Zapier alternativeBudget-conscious teamsFree (self-hosted)Partial

-1. Carly AI — Best for Building Custom AI Agents That Actually Work
+1. Carly AI — Best AI Agent Platform for Workflow Automation

 Most automation tools connect apps.
-Carly lets you build AI agents that handle entire job functions — and every interaction happens through email, so there’s no new interface to learn.
+Carly is an AI agent platform with 200+ integrations across 40+ categories that lets you build agents to handle entire job functions — and every interaction happens through email, so there’s no new interface to learn.

 Here’s how it works: from your Carly dashboard, you create a custom AI agent.
-Each agent gets its own email address, its own set of instructions, and access to whichever tools it needs — calendars, email, contacts/CRM, web search, file management, Zoom.
+Each agent gets its own email address, its own set of instructions, and access to whichever tools it needs from Carly’s 200+ integrations across 40+ categories.
 You define what the agent does, and it operates autonomously through email.

 The real power is in running multiple agents for different workflows.
-A sales agent that qualifies inbound leads and books discovery calls.
-A recruiting agent that screens candidates and coordinates interview schedules.
-A client intake agent that collects information and sets up onboarding.
+A sales agent that qualifies inbound leads via HubSpot and books discovery calls on Zoom.
+A recruiting agent that screens candidates and coordinates interview schedules across Google Calendar and Teams.
+A client intake agent that collects information, updates Salesforce, and sets up onboarding in Asana.
 Each one works independently, 24/7, through a channel every person already knows how to use.

 No app download.
 No login portal.
 No flowchart builder.
 Just email an agent and it handles the rest.